alexraileanu/automation-shenanigans/README.md

 Being the lazy person I am, I decided to look into [terraform](https://terraform.io).
 The idea is the following:

-- Terraform creates 2 DigitalOcean droplets
+- Terraform spawns one EC2 instance and runs ansible on it and creates a DynamoDB table (used in the application for logging purposes)
-- Updates the DNS configuration on DigitalOcean with the newly created droplets
+- Terraform updates the DNS configuration on DigitalOcean with the newly created EC2 instance's IP (I chose to use DigitalOcean to manage the DNS config because it's free while AWS charges for that as far as I can tell)
-- Runs Ansible to installs on one droplet nginx and the app itself and on the other droplet installs a redis instance.
-So the application communicates with the redis instance (it just logs all the queries, nothing too fancy)
+- Terraform creates the needed security groups in AWS so that there's no funny stuff regarding access from and to the instance
-- Firewalls are set up so there's no funny things happening with access to and from the droplets
+- Ansible then installs and configures the instance so that my service runs on it
 - When everything is done, I just navigate to my service's URL and see my app up and running as expected